Pipeline-Predators/E-high-App/README.md

+# Documentation of the E-High App

-# This is the document of the project that is the E=high Application build purposely for senior high students.
+This is the document of the project that is the E=high Application build purposely for senior high students.